Huegoxaga/notes/java/android.md

   - `app` namespace that can access to `parent` element
   - `android` namespace includes all other attributes in the attribute panel
   - `tools` namespace for some design-time features
+- `?attr/` refer to attributes specified in `themes/themes.xml` if not found, use default

 ##### Layout Types